mcollins-axway/axway-open-docs/content/en/docs/central/proxy_rate_limit.md

 ## Before you start

-* You will need an administrator account for AMPLIFY Central
+* You will need an administrator account for amplify Central
-* Learn how to import your API as an API proxy in AMPLIFY Central (see [Register an API](/docs/central/quickstart/#register-an-api))
+* Learn how to import your API as an API proxy in amplify Central (see [Register an API](/docs/central/quickstart/#register-an-api))
-* Learn how to use the AMPLIFY CLI to manage an API proxy (see [Manage an API proxy using AMPLIFY Central CLI](/docs/central/cli_central/cli_proxy_flow))
+* Learn how to use the amplify CLI to manage an API proxy (see [Manage an API proxy using amplify Central CLI](/docs/central/cli_central/cli_proxy_flow))

 ## Objectives

 Learn how to apply a rate limit configuration to your API:

 * Understand what API rate limiting is and how it can be useful
-* Configure and test rate limiting on your API using the AMPLIFY Central UI
+* Configure and test rate limiting on your API using the amplify Central UI
-* Configure and test rate limiting on your API using the AMPLIFY Central CLI
+* Configure and test rate limiting on your API using the amplify Central CLI

 ## What is API rate limiting?